alexnaish/parcel-plugin-pregenerate/README.md

 You can customize the usage by adding a `pregenerate` object to your package.json with the following options.

+### templateFile

+The name of the file to overwrite.
+Defaults to `index.html`.

+### rootElement

+The selector of the HTML element you want to insert the pregenerated content into.
+Defaults to `#root`.

 ### entryFile

 The name of the file to render and insert.
 Defaults to `static.js`.